 Contribute, from a cultural perspective, to the definition and emergence of a European model of Internet Regulation.

 - Put the digital and technological dimensions more prominently on the EU agenda of cultural relations and cultural diplomacy and

 - Ensure creative and fruitful crossovers between arts, science, technology and digital expertise.

-Second, we will provide all stakeholders involved in EU external cultural relations with timely and specific analysis and expertise of what is happening on the EU level.
+culture Solutions provides all stakeholders involved in EU external cultural relations with timely and specific analysis and expertise of what is happening on the EU level.
+It ensures that: